CANNONDALE SYNAPSE CARBON

 2019 Cannondale Synapse Carbon Disc

-The Cannondale Synapse Carbon Disc was re-designed in pretty much every department to build on the phenomenal success of its award-winning predecessor.
+The Cannondale Synapse Carbon Disc was re-designed in 2017 in pretty much every department to build on the phenomenal success of its multi award-winning predecessor.
 It takes a brave manufacturer to significantly alter such a successful bike, but Cannondale have done just that.

-To add to an already winning package we are offering exclusive Performance Editions across most of the range, at outstanding prices.
+To add to an already winning package we are offering exclusive Epic Editions across most of the range, that deliver significant upgrades at outstanding prices.
 One of the key ways to enhance the performance of any bike is through high quality wheels, and this is especially so with the Ballistec carbon Synapse.
 The upgraded wheels in our Performance Editions simply transform the performance of the bikes, with a more exciting and engaging ride whatever your riding style.

 The list of highlights shows just how much the Cannondale Synapse Carbon has evolved to deliver true all-round high-performance geometry: